duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/contributing.md

 - [DuckDuckHack mailing list](https://duck.co/redir/?u=https%3A%2F%2Fwww.listbox.com%2Fsubscribe%2F%3Flist_id%3D197814)
 - Do not hesitate to email us directly at [open@duckduckgo.com](mailto:open@duckduckgo.com).

 ## New?
-Make Your First Contribution Today
+Get Your First Taste Today

 If this is your first time contributing to [DuckDuckHack](http://www.duckduckhack.com), you have two great ways to quickly make your first commit: